-PHYS 354 Electricity and Magnetism II 4-S20; 3-S21
+PHYS 354 Advanced Electricity and Magnetism

 An examination of the role of special relativity in electromagnetic phenomena.
-Maxwell's equations introduced in a relativistic manner and used to investigate the properties of electromagnetic waves.
+Maxwell's equations are introduced in a relativistic manner and used to investigate the properties of electromagnetic waves.
 Includes techniques for solving the equations of Laplace and Poisson in electrostatics.
 Liberal Arts.
-Corequisite: MATH 261 recommended; Prerequisite: PHYS 353
+Prerequisite: PHYS 353; corequisite: MATH 261 recommended